Program Diana Thater

 Presented together in the space, this portrait of beasts and this landscape inhabited by beasts ask us to confront urgencies that are going to shape the well being of a future all species will inhabit and to accept a reality that too many today are attempting to frame as fiction.

-Diana Thater: A Runaway World is organized by The Mistake Room and curated by Cesar Garcia, TMR Director and Chief Curator.
-After their presentation in Los Angeles, the works will be included in a forthcoming exhibition of Diana Thater in Istanbul, Turkey in Fall 2017.
+Diana Thater: A Runaway World is organized by The Mistake Room and curated by Cesar Garcia, Director and Chief Curator.

 The Mistake Room’s programs are made possible thanks to the generous support of its Board of Directors; Big Mistake Patron Group; International Council; and Contemporary Council.

 Support for this exhibition is provided by T38 Studio, Tijuana/New York and form follows, Los Angeles.
-In-kind support is provided by VER, 4Wall, and LACMA.
+In-kind support is provided by VER, 4Wall, Piedmont Plastics, and LACMA.

 Special thanks to Hauser & Wirth, David Zwirner, New York/London, and 1301PE, Los Angeles.